Leica D-LUX Typ 109 vs Pentax K-3 II

 Technology-wise, both cameras are equipped with CMOS (Complementary Metal–Oxide–Semiconductor) sensors.

-With 24.1MP, the K-3 II offers a higher resolution than the D-LUX Typ 109 (12.7MP), but the K-3 II has smaller individual pixels (pixel pitch of 3.90μm versus 4.21μm for the D-LUX Typ 109).
-Yet, the K-3 II is a somewhat more recent model (by 7 months) than the D-LUX Typ 109, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
+With 24.1MP, the K-3 II offers a higher resolution than the D-LUX Typ 109 (12.7MP), but the K-3 II nevertheless has marginally larger individual pixels (pixel pitch of 3.90μm versus 3.82μm for the D-LUX Typ 109) due to its larger sensor.
+Moreover, the K-3 II is a somewhat more recent model (by 7 months) than the D-LUX Typ 109, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the K-3 II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Unlike the D-LUX Typ 109, the K-3 II has the capacity to capture high quality composite images by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).